VangulickD/ECLOUD/README.md

  		+ this is the basic blockchain to test the logic to build a complete chaine in Python.
 		+ test peer to peer energy exchange type "E-Cloud" with 1 generator (george) and 3 customers (anne,bob,carla)
 		+ shares for each customer are fixed (e.g. a=50%, b = 30%, c =20%)

+	voting ledger ver_2.py
+		+ separate BlockChain to test voting process based on paper PSCC (no integration of the transaction): 1000 blocks are created (see line 307)
+		+ each agent is candidate for every steps
+		+ initial balot 100 units / candidates
+		+ initial rules : purely ramdomized based on ledger + no creation of new voting token
+		+ a special dict is created to facilitate the analyse of the process.
+This dict is exported to a csv file
+		+ /!\ create an empty extract_csv.csv
+		+ /!\ need to change line 319 to indicate your path to this csv file

+	analyse typical voting process.xlsx
+		+ this file is an analyse of the voting process using voting ledger ver_2

 	test scheduling task.py
 		+ this is a working file to test different way to schedul task. (ie apscheduler)